 Founded in 2007 by Giovanni Campari (brew-master) and Manuel Piccoli in Roncole Verdi (in the province of Parma that is best known for Parmigiano cheese and prosciutto) Birrificio del Ducato is Italy’s most awarded craft beer brewery.

 It boasts a number of beers, including a crisp unfiltered pilsner (VIÆMILIA), a "decadent coffee-infused porter" (Sally Brown Baracco), and a chilli-infused imperial stout (Verdi Imperial Stout).

 There will also be rotating beers on tap and hand-pump from notable Italian craft beer breweries as well as English ones.
 The pub will also host a kitchen that will serve authentic Italian food, with special attention to artisanal food specialties from Parma.

-The Italian Job is set to open in mid-December on Devonshire Road .
-They hope to become a "reference point for the London craft beer scene in West London and an integral and vibrant element of the neighbourhood for locals".
+The Italian Job say they hope to become a "reference point for the London craft beer scene in West London and an integral and vibrant element of the neighbourhood for locals".